Kennethnovikov100/notes/README.md

 # 2024-03-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always write concise, well-documented code, as this will make it easier for you and others to understand and maintain your project.
 Don't be afraid to ask for help or to learn from your mistakes; this is an essential part of the growth process.
 Finally, always keep up with the latest developments and technologies in the programming world, so you stay ahead of what' s possible and continue to grow as a developer.

+# 2024-03-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code that's easy to understand and maintain often leads to fewer bugs, easier collaboration, and better scalability over complex and convoluted solutions.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, review, and build upon."

+Translation:
+In programming today, the guiding principle to keep in mind is that 'Simplicity is the highest form of sophistication.'
+When coding, aim to create designs and implementations that are straightforward.
+Code which is clear, brief, and easily comprehensible typically results in fewer errors, smoother teamwork, and improved adaptability compared to intricate and complicated alternatives.
+Always remember, your code isn't solely written for machines to process; it's equally written for fellow humans to read, critique, and enhance upon.